filakhtov/gentoo-use-docs/sys-apps/attr.md

 # sys-apps/attr

+### debug
+Pass the `--enable-debug` option to the configure script.
+Append the `-DDEBUG` (`-DNDEBUG` when the flag is disabled) option to the `CPPFLAGS` environment variable.
+Build all the binaries and libraries with debugging symbols.

+This flag should normally be disabled.

 ### nls
 Pass the `--enable-gettext` option to the configure script.
 Use Gettext to provide an ability to translate programs messages and library output into various languages based on the system locale settings.